 Most patients will say yes.
 The majority of tummy tuck patients have a significant amount of excess skin they want to get rid of.
 This skin can cause pain, the inability to move the way they want, and deep-seated self-consciousness.
 It’s enough discomfort to merit tummy tuck surgery and the scars that come with it.

-Dr. Aric Aghayan of Après Plastic Surgery can help you get the slim, tight abdomen you’ve always dreamed of with a tummy tuck.
-Dr. Aghayan is board-certified and has years of experience helping patients achieve their aesthetic goals.
+Dr. Aric Aghayan of Après Plastic Surgery Portland can help you get the slim, tight abdomen you’ve always dreamed of with a tummy tuck.
+Dr. Aghayan is board certified plastic surgeon and has years of experience helping patients achieve their aesthetic goals.

 Find out more about what a tummy tuck can do for you by scheduling your consultation at Après Plastic Surgery today.

 Enjoy the pinnacle of cosmetic surgery expertise with board-certified Plastic Surgeon Dr. Aric Aghayan at Après Plastic Surgery.
 With a legacy of over 1600 successful body contouring procedures, Dr. Aghayan stands as the foremost specialist in advanced body contouring technology and treatment options.
 Take the next big step on your beauty journey by scheduling a comprehensive plastic surgery consultation with Dr. Aghayan today.